Russian Tortoises can be found all over Russia, the Middle East, and Western Asia. They love to dig, climb and eat leafy greens.

 - They need a hot basking spot of 90 degrees or more.

-The Russian tortoise has a tan to olive colored upper shell with dark brown and black splotches.
+The Russian tortoise’s carapace, or shell, is tan to olive-colored with dark brown and black splotches.
 The bottom of its shell is usually much darker and can even be solid black.

 There is a variation known as the “Black Russian Tortoise” that has black scutes with their typical tan to olive color outlining each scute.